 - Visit the “home of National Bullying Awareness Week” started in 2003, by Cochrane, Alberta educator Bill Belsey.
 This website hosts information and resources to help people, at the grassroots level in communities around the world, get involved in this issue.
 Communities working together on preventing bullying through education and awareness.

 - Ordering Materials and Resources: Order resources free of charge.

 Communities across the province have planned events to recognize Family Violence Prevention Month and National Bullying Awareness Week.
-To find out about events in your community, click on the links below.
+To find out about past events in your community, click on the links below.
 Events are added on an ongoing basis.
 To find out which region your community is in click here.

 Events by Region:

 Tools and Resources